 The General Data Protection Regulation (GDPR): Key Points for B2B Companies

-Effective May 25, 2018, the General Data Protection Regulation (GDPR) will come into force.
+Effective May 25, 2018, the General Data Protection Regulation (GDPR) came into force.
 It puts personal data privacy at the forefront of business operations.
 Bringing the biggest change to the European Union (EU) data privacy and security regulation in more than 20 years, the GDPR poses a great challenge to global marketers and IT departments.
-Although this data protection regulation is a piece of the EU law, it will have a global impact and affect not only the EU-based organizations, but many multinational and the US-based companies as well.
+Although this data protection regulation is a piece of the EU law, it will have a global impact and affect not only the EU-based organizations but many multinational and US-based companies as well.

 The GDPR replaces the Data Protection Directive 95/46/EC and is designed to protect EU citizens with regard to the collecting, storing, processing, and free movement of their personal data.
 It aims to reshape the way global organizations approach data privacy for EU citizens across the globe.

 Despite the physical location, B2B companies should take note and act now.
 Some of the most significant changes introduced by the GDPR that will affect B2B companies are as follows:

 A significant change made by the General Data Protection Regulation is the territorial scope of the new regulation.
 It applies to all organizations that process and hold the personal data of the users residing in the EU, regardless of the organization’s location.
 Therefore, even with no direct operations in the EU, most multinational companies, as well as US-based companies, may be affected.
 For instance, if a US-based company is engaged in monitoring the behavior of EU residents in the EU, it is subject to the GDPR.